Grammar

 The particle types are marked with each word in the word list.
 Words without a marking are ATOMs

-Particles are used to tell the role that whatever follows them takes in the sentence.
-It no particle is given at the beginning of the sentence, the particle " " (' i ') is assumed, meaning that the first words will be the "subject" of the sentence.
+Particles are used to mark the role of whatever follows them takes in the sentence.
+It no particle is given at the beginning of the sentence, the particle " " (' ye ') is assumed, meaning that the first words will be the "subject" of the sentence.

 Meaning is built by combining Atoms (and Prefixed Atoms) to describe an idea.
 Depending on the Particle before it, the idea is considered to be either: